coding-zorro/book-summaries/designing-data-intensive-applications/chapter-5-replication.md

     - Determine the leader has failed
     - Choose a new leader.
 The follower with the most upto date data becomes the new leader.
     - Reconfigure the system to use the new leader.
+- *Downside*: Clients can't write to the database if it cannot connect to the leader or if the leader is down for some reason.

 ### Replication Methods
 - *Statement based replication*<br>